 To amplify means to increase, to magnify, to crank it up, and for our purpose it means:

-- Bring forward parts of a dream you might overlook or fail to recognize for their importance.
+- Amplify parts of a dream you might overlook or fail to recognize for their importance.

-- A storytelling device, used especially to counterbalance minimization.
+- A storytelling device dreams use, especially to counterbalance minimization.

-Check out that link, then explore further if you like: Carl Jung’s theory of compensation applied to dream interpretation.
+Explore further if you like: Carl Jung’s theory of compensation.